Search

 Branching Scenario Best Practices Guide

 Designed to simulate real-world experiences, branching scenarios are powerful tools for increasing student engagement.
 Like a choose-your-own-adventure book, a branching scenario invites users to explore a virtual world, using knowledge and skills from their coursework and information shared within the scenario to make decisions.
-The decisions they make lead them down different pathways (some of which may include embedded documents and videos) towards different endings.
+The decisions they make lead them down different pathways (some of which may include embedded documents and videos) toward different endings.
 Depending on the complexity of the branching scenarios and the choices students make, they can experience a variety of different possible outcomes within a single scenario.

 Infographic Considerations

 An infographic is a visual that combines text, graphics, diagrams, and graphs to present information.
 When used effectively, infographics can be a powerful tool to guide students through the learning process.
-“Infographics ask for an active response from the viewer, raising the questions, ‘What am I seeing?’ and ‘What does it mean?’”
-(Krauss, 2012, p.
+As described by Krauss (2012), “Infographics ask for an active response from the viewer, raising the questions, ‘What am I seeing?’ and ‘What does it mean?’” (p.
 10).
 Infographics also present information in an organized way, which can improve students’ critical thinking, analysis, and synthesis skills (Yildirim, 2016).

 Communication, Community, and Student Engagement in the Online Classroom